-The big realisation for our team was the digital quotient of the target users.
-To start with, onboarding and lead capture forms designed with a minimalist interface showing fewer fields at once.
-Post login links were contextual to past usage, and intuitively structured directing them to the most relevant pages or functions.
+Which is why, the new website UX maintained a clean and well spaced layout.
+To start with, onboarding and lead capture forms were made easy to fill, showing fewer, more relevant fields at once.
+All the links that users saw, both pre and post login, were contextual to their past usage, and intuitively structured directing them to the most relevant pages or functions.

-The experience was created to complement the well-researched user journeys, using Sahaj’s brand colour palette of yellow and red.
-The fonts and type size hierarchy were carefully chosen to direct the user’s eye to what requires most attention.
-Of course issues of lower bandwidth and 2G hotspots were duly considered for faster load times in the hinterland.
+The UI was cleverly created to complement the seamless UX, using easy-to-the-eye colours.
+The fonts and type size hierarchy were intelligently chosen to direct the user’s eye to what requires most attention.
+The minimal design, apart from aiding delight, also helped address faster load times considering slower internet speeds in the hinterlands.

-Come to think of it, there isn’t any obvious scope of technological innovation to solve basic rural problems.
+Come to think of it, there isn’t much scope of technological innovation to solve basic small-town problems.
 But implementing smart filters and the ability to customize metrics one sees on the dashboard helped boost both on-site engagement and visual relief.
-Our contextual notifications based on recent activity is, we believe, first in segment.
+Further, we pioneered contextual notifications based on recent activity, first in the industry.